-Rodgers, a 6’2”, 195 pound switch hitter, played for Walker Cooper at Dallas-Ft.
-Worth, where he was honored by Look Magazine as the American Association’s top catcher of 1961.
-A scouting report describes him as having “excellent speed for a catcher, good accurate arm, line drive power, [and a] fine handler of pitchers.”
-That September, the Angels brought him up, where he batted .321 in sixteen games, including a grand slam home run off the Indians’ Barry Latman.
+Rodgers, a 6-foot-2, 195-pound switch hitter, played for Walker Cooper at Dallas-Ft.
+Worth, where he was honored by Look magazine as the American Association’s top catcher of 1961.
+A scouting report describes him as having “excellent speed for a catcher, good accurate arm, line drive power, [and a] fine handler of pitchers.”4 That September, the Angels brought him up, where he batted .321 in 16 games, including a grand slam off the Indians’ Barry Latman.

-After watching that performance, manager Bill Rigney lauded Rodgers as “an imaginative catcher who can go on to become one of the game’s best.”
-Meanwhile, Rodgers was learning from Rigney that “the competitive edge lay in guile, cunning, and courage to make the right moves at the right time.”
-Cerebral and bumptious, Rigney was constantly challenged by both his young catcher and his shortstop Jim Fregosi.
-In reference to Rodgers and Fregosi, Rigney noted that “you wouldn’t have had to look very far” in predicting future big league managers on the team.”
+After watching that performance, manager Bill Rigney lauded Rodgers as “an imaginative catcher who can go on to become one of the game’s best.”5 Meanwhile, Rodgers was learning from Rigney that “the competitive edge lay in guile, cunning, and courage to make the right moves at the right time.”6 Cerebral and bumptious, Rigney was constantly challenged by both his young catcher and his shortstop Jim Fregosi.
+In reference to Rodgers and Fregosi, Rigney noted that “you wouldn’t have had to look very far” in predicting future big-league managers on the team.”
+7

-The season of 1962 was a banner year for both the fledgling Angels and Rodgers: Rodgers disappointed nobody in the Angels’ home opener when he drove in five runs in a 12-5 victory over the Minnesota Twins.
-A month later, on May 5th, he caught Bo Belinsky’s no-hitter at Chavez Ravine.
-After sweeping the Washington Senators in a July 4th doubleheader, the Angels led the American League, in this, their sophomore season.
-On August 28th, Rodgers hit one of three consecutive fourth inning home runs as part of 10-5 decimation at Kansas City, and went on to hit .440 during a two-week span in September.
-Although the Angels finished the season in a third place tie with Detroit, their young catcher shattered the record for games caught by a rookie with 150 while turning a club record 14 double plays.
-He displayed marksmanship with his bat, leading the Angels with eight sacrifice flies and 34 doubles while tying Albie Pearson with six triples.
+The season of 1962 was a banner year for both the fledgling Angels and Rodgers: Rodgers disappointed nobody in the Angels’ home opener when he drove in five runs in a 12-5 victory over the Minnesota Twins.9 A month later, on May 5, he caught Bo Belinsky’s no-hitter at Chavez Ravine.
+After sweeping the Washington Senators in a July 4 doubleheader, the Angels led the American League, in this, their sophomore season.
+On August 28, Rodgers hit one of three consecutive fourth-inning home runs as part of 10-5 decimation at Kansas City, and went on to hit .440 during a two-week span in September.
+Although the Angels finished the season in a third-place tie with Detroit, their young catcher shattered the record for games caught by a rookie with 150 while turning a club-record 14 double plays.10 He displayed marksmanship with his bat, leading the Angels with eight sacrifice flies and 34 doubles while tying Albie Pearson with six triples.
 Rodgers finished second to Tom Tresh as Rookie of the Year.

-A finger injury curtailed Rodgers’ effectiveness in 1963, but he continued to show flashes of brilliance.
-In 1964, he tied his record of 14 double plays, and batted .387 during the club’s 18-game winning streak, along the way touching Dick Radatz for an inside the park home run.
-An ankle injury among other ailments limited Rodgers to a .209 average and 32 RBI in 1965.
+A finger injury curtailed Rodgers’ effectiveness in 1963, but he continued to show flashes of brilliance.12 In 1964, he tied his record of 14 double plays, and batted .387 during the club’s 18-game-winning streak, along the way touching Dick Radatz for an inside-the-park home run.
+An ankle injury among other ailments limited Rodgers to a .209 average and 32 RBIs in 1965.
 After a stellar defensive season in 1966, Rodgers was developing a reputation as one of the better callers of pitches in the game.
-He complimented pitchers George Brunet and Marcelino Lopez on “never having better control of [their] breaking stuff” in spring training 1967.
-Of course, there was no love lost with pitchers who ignored Rodgers’ advice — he once called Dean Chance “the dumbest I’ve caught.”
+He complimented pitchers George Brunet and Marcelino Lopez on “never having better control of [their] breaking stuff” in spring training 1967.13 Of course, there was no love lost with pitchers who ignored Rodgers’ advice — he once called Dean Chance “the dumbest I’ve caught.”
 As the vice president of Pacific Bus Lines, Rodgers was only too pleased to offer Dean Chance a one-way ticket to Minnesota when traded to the Twins.
-Chance ‘shook him off’ and rode Greyhound.
+Chance “shook him off” and rode Greyhound.
+14

-Another injury in 1967, a lingering blood infection, limited Rodgers to six home runs with 41 RBI in 139 games.
-Having recovered by August 18, he caught Jack Hamilton the night Red Sox outfielder Tony Conigliaro was beaned.
-Rodgers compared the horrific incident to “taking a bat to a pumpkin.”
-By the end of the decade, Rodgers moved his family, including daughters Lori, Lisa, and twins Jan and Jill, from his home state of Ohio to Yorba Linda, California.
+Another injury in 1967, a lingering blood infection, limited Rodgers to six home runs with 41 RBIs in 139 games.15 Having recovered by August 18, he caught Jack Hamilton the night Red Sox outfielder Tony Conigliaro was beaned.
+Rodgers compared the horrific incident to “taking a bat to a pumpkin.”16 By the end of the decade, Rodgers moved his family, including daughters Lori, Lisa, and twins Jan and Jill, from his home state of Ohio to Yorba Linda, California.